Uzezi’s Tarot

 “Or,” Audrey pointed out, “you two are lucky to have found each other, again.”

-“We are three people whose lives are intertwined, and the cards reflect that…” Uzezi tapped her fingers on the cards, “…but if you want to find out, pick one more card, Audrey.”
+“We are three people whose lives are intertwined, and the cards reflect that…but if you want to find out, pick one more card, Audrey.”

 “Ah, it is you Audrey!”
 Uzezi exclaimed, “the Princess of Swords!”